paulroden/DotFiles/ReadMe.md

 darwin-rebuild build  --flake .# darwin-rebuild switch --flake .#
 ```
-...which is probably preferable, since this is aiming to be a flake-first setup.
+...which is desirable, since this is aiming to be a flake-first setup.

 ... we want to get the useful stuff out of the old `nix.conf`: